Team Expectations

 Do Check Your Fly

-Guys, nothing is more embarrassing than getting on stage in front of hundreds of people and having your fly down the whole time.
-To mitigate against this, get a full-length mirror backstage and take a good last look before you step on stage.
+Nothing is more embarrassing than getting on stage in front of hundreds of people and having your fly down the whole time.
+Be sure to check your fly before you go on stage.

 Do Avoid Overly Busy Patterns and Bright Colors